Programs for U.S. broadcast journalists

-The RIAS journalist exchange offers a two-week program in Germany (with the option of an extension of up to one week for individual research projects and reports) to U.S. journalists, who work in radio, television or online.
+The RIAS journalist exchange offers a one-week or two-week program in Germany to U.S. journalists, who work in radio, television or online.

 Program applicants must be full-time radio, TV, or online journalists, either staff or freelance hires.
-While knowledge and familiarity of German is preferred, it is not a requirement.
+While knowledge and familiarity of German is an added advantage, it is not a requirement.
 We ask that applicants have a minimum of three years of continued professional journalism experience prior to applying for the program.
-The RIAS BERLIN COMMISSION encourages journalism school graduates with prior work experience to consider the program.
+The RIAS Berlin Commission encourages journalism school graduates as well as journalism academics to consider the program.

-The RIAS BERLIN COMMISSION exchange is a comprehensive fellowship, providing participants with r/t air travel from their home market to Germany, ground and air travel in and across Germany, and hotel accommodations during the program.
-Many meals are also provided during the program.
-Participants seeking extensions also receive travel and accommodation coverage.
+The RIAS Berlin Commission exchange is a comprehensive fellowship, providing participants with round-trip air travel from their home market to Germany, ground and air travel in and across Germany, and hotel accommodations during the program.

 - The following material should be included in your application package.